 Hi friends!
-Here’s my 2020 race calendar in case you want to join me for a race at any point in the next 12 months.
-I will keep this post pinned and will add races as my registration is confirmed.
+Here’s my fall 2021 race calendar in case you want to join me for a race during the upcoming months.

 * Referral links.

 This post has been sitting in draft state for, no joke, almost a year.
 A lot has gone down in that year.

 To recap: I signed up for the 2018 Marine Corps Marathon.
 Shortly after, I began seeking treatment and diagnosis of a back injury that was bothering me somewhat intermittently.
 It started around the same time I started my new job at the University of Maryland, so I was willing to blame the transition between working at home and working in the office.
 I went through 3 desk chairs and finally a standing desk at work.
 In the meantime, I saw a chiropractor and, when that didn’t seem to help, I went to see my physical therapist (who I can’t say enough good things about).